 Astoria has been the home of the Steinway & Sons piano factory for decades.
 The factory is located in the far northern section of Astoria, in an industrial zone, at 1 Steinway Place, located north of 19th Avenue.

-History: Steinway & Sons in Western Queens
+Steinway & Sons History

 Steinway & Sons was founded in 1853 by German immigrant and master cabinet maker Henry Engelhard Steinway, in a loft on Varick Street in Manhattan.
 He eventually established a factory on 59th Street (where the current piano bank is).